nodejs/node/README.md

 ## Building Node.js

-See [BUILDING.md](BUILDING.md) for instructions on how to build Node.js from source along with a list of officially supported platforms.
+See [BUILDING.md](BUILDING.md) for instructions on how to build Node.js from source.
+The document also contains a list of officially supported platforms.

 ## Security